shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

+Some interesting comparisons to the MATLAB results can be made with this set of figures for the larger test array size of 50,000 vectors. `MATLAB`'s for-loop is several times quicker than the native `python` loop, but both the `NumPy` and `Numba` implementations are quicker than `vecnorm` but slightly slower than the home-rolled vectorised function.

+It's worth pointing out that `timeit` returns the mean for `python` and the `median` for `MATLAB`.
+I've also noticed that the `MATLAB` timing results are much less consistent as it only runs a small number of tests (just 11 in this case I think), so I've seen results range from 550 µs to 1.2 ms, putting it back in the same performance bracket as `python` when averaging these results.

 ### Julia Implementation
 Using `Julia` is a bit like writing code for `python` or `MATLAB` and and can be executed from the Julia REPL or using scripts.
 `Julia` is in some sense acting a bit like `Numba` in that is is compiling all the code before execution to benefit from the performance gained from compiled code.